+Construction on another long awaited project is scheduled to begin in September 2009, Lander's Recreation, Wellness and Sports Complex.
 The Lander Foundation purchased, on behalf of the University, Greenwood Shopping Plaza located on Montague Avenue, a mere one-tenth of a mile from the core campus.
-The Foundation contracted with McMillan Smith & Partners to deliver architectural renderings showing the property developed into a Wellness, Recreational and Sports Complex.
-Features of the complex include soccer, baseball and softball fields, twelve tennis courts, two football size practice fields, children's playground, perimeter walking trail, concession stand, press box, storage and restroom facilities, and an existing wellness facility.
+In FY09 demolition of all necessary buildings in the Plaza has been completed, leaving an empty lot for the new baseball and softball stadiums, soccer field, two intramural fields, twelve tennis courts, perimeter walking trail, athletic fieldhouse, and an existing wellness facility.
+The Foundation contracted with Neal Prince Architects to deliver architectural renderings showing the property developed into a Wellness, Recreational and Sports Complex.
 Partnerships have been developed with city, county and corporate entities, thus allowing the area to be available to the Greenwood community.